bernhardkaindl/python-sdbus-systemd/README.md

 # [Documentation](https://python-sdbus-systemd.readthedocs.io/en/latest/)

-This is the sub-project of [python-sdbus](https://github.com/igo95862/python-sdbus).
+This is a sub-project of [python-sdbus](https://github.com/igo95862/python-sdbus).

 See the [python-sdbus documentation](https://python-sdbus.readthedocs.io/en/latest/).

+Please refer to it for all further information like dependencies and installation.